Code-Institute-Submissions/whos-that-pokemon/README.md

 #### User Stories

-1. As a user I want to play something fun to challenge my Pokémon knowledge.
+1. As a user, I want to be able to begin playing the game easily.
-2. As a user I want to pass the time at the convention with a fun game.
+2. As a user I want large, easy to press buttons, so that I can press them on my mobile.
-3. As a user I want large, easy to press buttons, so that I can press them on my mobile.
+3. As a user I want feedback on whether my answer is correct or not.
-4. As a user I want feedback on whether my answer is correct or not.
+4. As a user I want to know what my score is after each question.
-5. As a user I want to know what my score is after each question.
+5. As a user I want to restart the game so I can try improve my score.
-6. As a user I want to restart the game so I can try improve my score.
+6. As a user I want to know how to redeem my points to win a prize.

 ### Wireframes